Next, I'll introduce, The Geology, and the Great Ice-Age Floods

 The true making, of the Columbia River Gorge.

-From here you can contemplate the natural forces that created the scene: Between 12,000 and 15,000 years ago, an ice age dam, holding back Glacial Lake Missoula, an inland sea, in Montana, collapsed, unleashing a cataclysmic flood that blasted through the Columbia River valley, known as the Ice Age Floods.
+From here you can contemplate the natural forces that created the scene: Between 12,000 and 15,000 years ago, an ice age dam, holding back Glacial Lake Missoula, an inland sea, in Montana, collapsed, unleashing a cataclysmic flood that blasted through Idaho, South Eastern Washington, and the Columbia River valley.

-When Glacial Lake Missoula burst, Crown Point, in front of you, from Chanticleer Point, was the narrowest constriction all along its route from Montana, where all 500 cubic miles of water were forced between these tall cliffs, only 1.5 miles apart.
+When Glacial Lake Missoula burst, Crown Point, viewed from Chanticleer Point, was the narrowest constriction all along its route from Montana, where all 500 cubic miles of water, were forced between these tall cliffs, only 1.5 miles apart.
 The flow accelerated from the narrow opening, reaching speeds of 80 miles an hour, before slowing and spreading out over the Portland Basin, topping Portland with, 400 feet of water!

 WOW!